Autumn School MALVIC: Machine Learning and Vision for Industrial Applications

 The goal of this Autumn School MALVIC is to bring together pioneering international scientists in machine learning and computer vision with both academia and practitioners from the industrial fields on a unique setting for the discussion and demonstration of practical, hands-on machine learning and vision research and development.
 Offshore industrial applications and industrial process scenarios are examples for the autumn school target.

-Early bird registration deadline 05.
-September 2021
+Early bird registration deadline: 17th September, 2021

-Prof. Jürgen Schmidhuber is a computer scientist most noted for his work in the field of artificial intelligence, deep learning and artificial neural networks.
+Prof. Jürgen Schmidhuber, Scientific Director of IDSIA, Switzerland, is a computer scientist most noted for his work in the field of artificial intelligence, deep learning and artificial neural networks.
 He is a co-director of the Dalle Molle Institute for Artificial Intelligence Research in Manno, in the district of Lugano, in Ticino in southern Switzerland.

-Prof. René Vidal is the Herschel Seder Professor of Biomedical Engineering and the Inaugural Director of the Mathematical Institute for Data Science at The Johns Hopkins University.
+Prof. René Vidal, Professor at JHU, USA, and Chief scientist at NORCE.
+He is the Herschel Seder Professor of Biomedical Engineering and the Inaugural Director of the Mathematical Institute for Data Science at The Johns Hopkins University.
 He has secondary appointments in Computer Science, Electrical and Computer Engineering, and Mechanical Engineering.

-Prof. Thomas Bäck is head of the Natural Computing Research Group and Director of Education at the Leiden Institute of Advanced Computer Science (LIACS).
+Prof. Thomas Bäck, Professor at Leiden University (The Netherlands) and Chief Scientist at NORCE.
+He is head of the Natural Computing Research Group and Director of Education at the Leiden Institute of Advanced Computer Science (LIACS).
 He received his PhD in Computer Science from Dortmund University, Germany, in 1994.
 He has been Associate Professor of Computer Science at Leiden University since 1996 and full Professor for Natural Computing since 2002.